adasqo/SQLDatabase_C-/README.md

-# SQLDatabase_C-
+# SQLDatabase_C#
-This is my project of SQL Database created in .NET
+This is my project of SQL Database created in .NET.
+You can create, modify or delete records and execute different queries on the database.